Exploring Organizational Readiness and Ecosystem Coordination for Industrial XR

 This inversion directly challenges foundational adoption frameworks.
 The TOE model treats Technology, Organization, and Environment as coequal contexts.
 Our findings suggest that for mature yet emerging technologies like XR, this weighting may be misleading.
 Hardware and software have reached a level of maturity that is ``good enough'' for most occupational use cases.
 The primary variability now lies in organizational factors: whether adopters have champions with budget authority, whether IT co-designs infrastructure, whether KPIs are defined upfront, and whether change management is resourced as a core workstream.

 Critically, this inversion is not universal.
-Automotive organizations, operating within structured digital transformation programs, exhibit high organizational readiness.
+Automotive organizations, within structured digital transformation programs, show high organizational readiness.
 Healthcare organizations, constrained by regulatory conservatism and fragmented decision-making processes, exhibit lower readiness.
-This sectoral variation suggests that occupational XR adoption is contingent, not universal, a finding that extends adoption theory toward contingency-based models that account for institutional logic, not just technology maturity.
+This sectoral variation suggests that occupational XR adoption is contingent, not universal, a finding that extends adoption theory toward contingency-based models accounting for institutional logic beyond technology maturity.